 What do we expect to see?
 In thinking through our predictions, it is useful to distinguish between a child's sense that they are or could be learning something, and the product(s) of a child's learning-their learning outcomes.
 We of course expect that the amount a child learns from a stimulus will be related to the amount that the child attended to it.
 That is, children's learning outcomes in our study and their attention to the story should be correlated.
 The more nuanced hypothesis that our study allows us to test is whether a child's attention allocation is itself determined by the interaction between stimulus complexity and the child's own competence, as this determines the child's capacity to learn from the stimulus.
-In our study, we use children's age as a proxy for their relative cognitive development and linguistic competence.2 We expect that there will be a larger gap between the COMPLEX speech and the language that the younger children in our sample know (making it difficult for them to learn from), and we expect this gap to narrow as children age (making the COMPLEX speech more learnable for older children).
-Thus, when listening to the COMPLEX narration, we predict greater attention from the older children in our sample than from the younger children.
+In our study, we use children's age as a proxy for their relative cognitive development and linguistic competence.
+We expect that there will be a larger gap between the COMPLEX speech and the language that the younger children in our sample know (making it difficult for them to learn from), and we expect this gap to narrow as children age (making the COMPLEX speech more learnable for older children).
+Thus, when listening to the COMPLEX narration, we predict greater attention from the older children than from the younger children.
 Conversely, when listening to the SIMPLE narration, we predict greater attention from the younger children in our sample than from the older children.

-To test these predictions, we tracked children's visual attention to a display while listening to either the SIMPLE or COMPLEX narration of a textless storybook (Mayer 1969)-distinguished by the ages of acquisition of the words the narrations used (Kuperman et al. 2012).
-We directly tested children's learning outcomes from the story narration, including their comprehension of its plot and their ability to understand and generalize the rare words embedded in the story.
+To test these predictions, we tracked children's visual attention to a display while listening to either the SIMPLE or COMPLEX narration of a textless storybook (Mayer, 1969) distinguished by the ages of acquisition of the words the narrations used (Kuperman, Stadthagen-Gonzales, & Brysbaert, 2012).
+We directly tested children's learning outcomes from the story narration, including their comprehension of its plot and their ability to understand and generalize rare words employed in the story.
 On each page of the story, the storybook ILLUSTRATION competed for children's visual attention with the DISTRACTOR (a continuous animation of three penguins double-dutching; see Figure 1).
 Given the presence of this dynamic animation, we reasoned that visual attention to the comparatively dull ILLUSTRATION was likely to be a meaningful index of children's attention to the speech.
-That is, we expected that children would continue to look at the static ILLUSTRATION only as long as they were actively processing the story narration (even, that it would be difficult for them not to, as when the secret location of a queried object is inadvertently revealed by a child's gaze; Cooper 1974; Salverda and Altmann 2011).
-Indeed, when the same split-screen display was presented sans narration during piloting, children looked almost exclusively at the DISTRACTOR, rather than at the ILLUSTRATION.
-Thus, we expected that children would be lured by the DISTRACTOR as soon as they were no longer listening to the story.
-This basic design originated from even earlier pilot studies in which children heard the story narration while watching a screen with only the ILLUSTRATION.
-Pilot eyetracking data revealed a large amount of "lost" gaze data-children's gaze falling off-screen, in the white space around the image, or otherwise proving untrackable-which seemed to coincide with behavioral indices of children's loss of interest in the speech (fidgeting, humming, etc.).
-In introducing the DISTRACTOR, we hoped to capture rather than lose those ambiguous attentional data, and to refine our interpretation of children's non-ILLUSTRATION gaze as an inverse signal of their attention to the speech.
+That is, we expected that children would continue to look at the static ILLUSTRATION only as long as they were actively processing the story narration (even, that it would be difficult for them not to, as when the secret location of a queried object is inadvertently revealed by a child's gaze; Cooper, 1974; Salverda and Altmann, 2011).
+Indeed, when the same split-screen display was presented sans narration during piloting, children